Can I Qualify For SSD?

 Yes.
 The Social Security Administration administers two disability programs, DIB (Disability Insurance Benefits) and SSI (Supplemental Security Income).
-If you become disabled and are unable to work before you reach your “full retirement age,” you may apply to collect Social Security Disability benefits.
 For advice regarding SSD, you will want to consult with a disability attorney.

 Western New Yorkers know all about hard work.
 However, you may become unable to work due to your disability.
-You may be eligible if you cannot perform any substantial work, due to a condition or combination of conditions that has lasted or is expected to last for twelve months or more.
-A finding of disability requires showing you cannot perform your regular work due to a disabling condition:
+Receiving payments for a disability requires showing you cannot perform your regular work due to a disabling condition:

 - Blood and related hematological disorders